EMDR

 What does the process involve?

-Prior to starting any eye movements or other bilateral stimulation, we will ensure that you have strengths and resources to help you regulate and cope with difficult emotions that may arise during EMDR.
+Before starting EMDR processing, we will ensure that you have strengths and resources to help you regulate and cope with any difficult emotions that may arise during EMDR.

-Together we will identify specific relevant past experiences and memories that are connected to your current distress, and a plan to process these experiences will be co-created.
+When you're ready, together we will identify the specific relevant past experiences and memories that are connected to your current distress, and a roadmad to process these experiences will be co-created.

 The length of the process varies depending on the individual, history, depth of trauma, and amount of events being processed.
 Some memories may be reprocessed within a single session, while others may take several to reprocess.
 EMDR can be applied to both single incident past painful experiences as well as recurring and complex.